rayct/zet/docs/1093/README.md

 10. "Earth provides enough to satisfy every man's needs, but not every man's greed." — Mahatma Gandhi

-These quotes reflect on the importance of valuing and preserving our natural environment for the well-being of both ourselves and the planet.
+*These quotes reflect on the importance of valuing and preserving our natural environment for the well-being of both ourselves and the planet.*

+---

+# Science and physics-related quotes:

+1. "Science is not only a disciple of reason but, also, one of romance and passion." - Stephen Hawking

+2. "To confine our attention to terrestrial matters would be to limit the human spirit." - Stephen Hawking

+3. "The most incomprehensible thing about the universe is that it is comprehensible." - Albert Einstein

+4. "Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution." - Albert Einstein

+5. "We are made of star-stuff."
+- Carl Sagan

+6. "The good thing about science is that it's true whether or not you believe in it." - Neil deGrasse Tyson

+7. "The important achievement of Apollo was demonstrating that humanity is not forever chained to this planet and our visions go rather further than that and our opportunities are unlimited." - Neil Armstrong

+8. "Every atom in your body came from a star that exploded.
+And, the atoms in your left hand probably came from a different star than your right hand.
+It really is the most poetic thing I know about physics: You are all stardust."
+- Lawrence M. Krauss

+*These quotes touch on various aspects of science, physics, imagination, and the awe-inspiring nature of the universe.*

 ---